christy133/MACS37123/README.md

 1. **Fixed Serial Overhead**: There's always some part of the code that cannot be parallelized, including initialization and final gathering.
 2. **Communication Overhead**: As the number of processes increases, communication between cores (even minimal) becomes a larger portion of the total time.
-3. **Diminishing Workload Per Core**: When splitting 1000 simulations across 20 cores, each core only runs 50 simulations — which may not fully utilize the core’s compute capacity due to under-parallelization.
+3. **Diminishing Workload Per Core**: When splitting 1000 simulations across 20 cores, each core only runs 50 simulations, or less, which may not fully use the core’s compute capacity due to under-parallelization.
-4. **Startup Latency**: MPI initialization and task scheduling introduces latency, especially visible at lower runtimes.
+4. **Startup Latency**: MPI initialization and task scheduling introduces latency, especially at lower runtimes.

 Despite this, parallelism via MPI still provided excellent speedup and demonstrated scalable gains up to 20 cores.